-Because children naturally learn to read and write at different rates and in various ways, our approach to the development of literacy skills is eclectic and individualized.
-Teachers read aloud to their groups daily—fact, fiction, and poetry— selecting from the wide range of books for research and reading found on the classroom shelves.
+Because children naturally learn to read and write at different rates and in various ways, our approach to the development of literacy skills is individualized.
+Teachers read aloud to their Groups daily—nonfiction, fiction, and poetry—selecting from the wide range of books found on the classroom shelves.
 Long before the children are able to decode the complex symbols that make up words, they develop a rich appreciation for books and an enjoyment of literature.
 As the children begin to express themselves on paper, their drawings become the basis for stories that are often recorded by teachers through dictation.
 Beginning in the 5s, children devote time each week to creative story writing and sharing.
-They also begin to label their block buildings with handwritten signs and are increasingly able on their own to read the research books they borrow from the Library.
+They also begin to label their block buildings with handwritten signs and are increasingly able, on their own, to read the research books they borrow from the Library.
 In the 7s, children begin to spend a half-hour each day reading for pleasure in the Library—a School tradition that continues through the 13s.

-Math and science concepts are embedded within the children’s daily work with the basic materials, and become more complex with each passing year.
-For example, children hone their understanding of volume while pouring at the water table, and their grasp of fractions and patterns while experimenting with unit blocks.
-Repeated use of the basic materials, in combination with formal lessons, gives children an understanding that goes beyond the memorization of facts and formulas.
+Math and science concepts are embedded within the children’s daily work with the basic materials and become more complex with each passing year.
+For example, children begin to hone their understanding of volume while pouring at the water table, and their grasp of fractions and patterns develops while experimenting with unit blocks.
+In combination with formal lessons, repeated use of the basic materials gives children a conceptual understanding that goes beyond the memorization of facts and formulas.

 In the 7s, children engage in a formal study of the infrastructure and geography of New York City.
-Through extended block work, they explore the relationships among city systems of government, transportation, communications, commerce, and utilities.
+Through extended block work, they explore the relationships among the city’s systems of government, transportation, communications, commerce, and utilities.
 New issues continually arise: Who makes the laws, and how are they carried out?
 How does traffic flow?
 Where does water come from?
-The city study culminates with the building of a permanent city, complete with running water and electricity, and an historical study of the Brooklyn Bridge.
+Their study culminates with the building of a permanent city, complete with running water and electricity, and an historical study of the Brooklyn Bridge.

-The city study encourages collaboration, and the children meet daily to discuss the planning and execution of their schemes.
-Because each building is part of the greater block city, children are expected to work together toward common ends, to resolve conflicts, to make compromises, and to recognize each other’s needs and abilities— all of which adds to their understanding of the complexities of everyday life in a social democracy.
+The city study encourages collaboration, and the children meet daily to discuss the planning and execution of their designs.
+Because each building is part of the greater block city, children are expected to work together toward common ends, to resolve conflicts, to make compromises, and to recognize each other’s needs and abilities—all of which adds to their understanding of the complexities of everyday life in a social democracy.

-In expanding their world in this way, the children naturally face challenges— and so enhance their skills—in math, geography, language arts, and science.
+In expanding their world in this way, the children naturally face challenges and enhance their skill in math, geography, language arts, and science.
 Children leave the Lower School prepared to take on the more advanced academic and social responsibilities of the Middle School.